 To test its effectiveness against regular CBD, researchers tested for its ability to reduce valvular interstitial cell calcification (the hardening of cell tissue by calcium deposits) in the human heart.
 Valvular interstitial cells (VICs) are vital for heart health, and calcification can lead to diseases such as calcific aortic valve disease.

 In the end, they found that ImmunAG was more effective at reducing calcification than cannabis-derived CBD at 'every concentration'.
+CBD oil made this way is far more effective essentially.

 "The research demonstrated that a combination of high bioactivity CBD, BCP, and HUM reduces VIC calcification more than high bioactivity CBD alone," said Donish Cushing, lead author of the study.
 "As phytoceutical approaches to medicine continue to gain traction, an uncovering of the ways that each of these properties interact will constitute an exciting new frontier for science."